greilick-industries/rcatc-scripts-grblhal/README.md

 ### Debug Messages
 The included macros use the DEBUG function to provide messages to the user and aid in debugging when there is an unexpected issue.
 In order for the messages to print to the console, setting $534 must be set to 1.

+### Updating Settings
+It is a good idea to store a local copy of P200.macro, so that you can make changes to the settings in a text editor.
+Whenever you want to update one or more settings:
+- Make the appropriate changes to your local P200.macro.
+- Upload the modified P200.macro to your SD card.
+- Execute G65 P200 Q0 to update the settings only.

 ## Included Macros